 First up: remember Blockbuster?

 Well, your children probably don’t.
 Why?
-Because they had a relatively swift fall from grace – one that could have been avoided with a more serious look at their SWOT analysis.
+Because they had a relatively swift fall from grace – one that could have been avoided.

 Blockbuster failed to realize the threat of on-demand streaming.
 And because of it, they went out of business completely.